arif-js/arif-js/README.md

-## 🚀 Top-Rated Full-Stack Developer | 2x AWS Certified | Specialist in AI & Scalable Web Applications
+## 🚀 Full-Stack Developer | 2x AWS Certified | Specialist in AI & Scalable Web Applications

 👋 Hi, I'm Arif.
 I don't just write code; I build **scalable, high-performance assets** for your business.
 With over **7 years of experience** and **100+ projects delivered**, I specialize in creating full-stack solutions that are robust, secure, and built to grow.